Secrets & Environment Variables

 Are secrets encrypted?

-Yes.
-Secrets are stored securely and injected into your runtime environment at startup.
+Secrets are stored in your project and synced to your Convex deployment.
 They never appear in your committed code.

 Can I have different secrets for dev and production?